frogrammer/databricks-workspace-cleaner/README.md

 ## Databricks Workspace Login

-The dwc CLI is built using the databricks CLI sdk https://github.com/databricks/databricks-cli, and uses its authentication mechanism to login to a workspace.  </br>
+The dwt CLI is built using the databricks CLI sdk https://github.com/databricks/databricks-cli, and uses its authentication mechanism to login to a workspace.  </br>
 To login to an azure databricks workspace using a user token:  </br>
 ```bash
 echo MY_TOKEN >> token.txt